Associate Professor and Associate Department Head

 I received my B.A. in Psychology (Boston College), Master’s Degrees in Counseling and Psychology, and a Ph.D. in Developmental Science (all graduate degrees at Boston University).
 I was then a postdoctoral trainee at the University of Wisconsin-Madison and from 2011-2017 an Assistant Professor of Psychology at the University of Texas at Arlington.
 I am broadly interested in child temperament, emotion, cognition, education and health.
 Much of my work incorporates genetic and/or biological approaches.
 For the past decade, I have been studying the development of child self-control from a multi-method, multi-theoretical perspective.
 In 2012, I began the TEXAS Family Study (TFS) with 200 preschool-aged siblings and their families, focusing on child self-control, socio-emotional development, and psychopathology, and several parent/family traits.
 Recently, we began studying the TFS children as they transition to school.
-At Texas A&M, I am an Assistant Professor in Learning Sciences (CCID) where I plan to finish the TFS school phase and begin a longitudinal study of self-control and related traits that spans early childhood through school age.
-I hope to be involved in team approaches to developmental and educational science, and am looking forward to collaborating with EPSY faculty and students.
+At Texas A&M, I am an Associate Professor, Ph.D.
+Program Coordinator in Developmental Sciences (DS), Division Chair in Learning Sciences (LS) and Associate Department Head for Research and Faculty Development in the Educational Psychology Department (EPSY).
+My current research program includes the TFS and a multi-method study of self-control and related traits in three-year-olds that incorporates behavioral, emotional, cognitive and neurophysiological measures with colleagues in ESPY and Psychology (The Early Self-Control Development and School Readiness Study; SCD Study).
+We are currently working on expanding this study to include additional participants and longitudinal data collections that span early childhood through school age.